 She also noticed that the scope of traits in a given plot didn't automatically correlate with the number of species present.
-"You don't necessarily have a larger range in strategies if you have more species," she says.
+"You don't necessarily have a larger range in strategies if you have more species," she said.

-For instance, the eastern US doesn't experience as much routine drought stress as its western counterpart, but it has relatively high species diversity.
+For instance, the eastern U.S. doesn't experience as much routine drought stress as its western counterpart, but it has relatively high species diversity.
 As a result, most of the trees have similar strategies to cope with water stress.

-Compare that to the Southwest, where species live together that have a range of strategies for dealing with drought, despite many plots having relatively low species diversity overall.
+Compare that to the Southwest, where there are species living together that have a range of strategies for dealing with drought, despite many plots having relatively low species diversity overall.